Augmented Meditation: HRV Training

 Here is a screenshot from a recent training session.

 I started the session feeling quite stressed and breathing poorly.
-At the end, I felt relaxed and centered.
+By the end, after less than ten minutes, I felt relaxed and centered.

 I am usually uncomfortable in groups of strangers and feel this discomfort as tension and sweatiness.
 During “crunch time” before a deadline, my jaw and upper back can get very tense and I don’t sleep well.
 These are examples of my body being affected by stress.